BrunoCruzSanchez/BrunoCruzSanchez/README.md

 ## Research Focus

+🗺 I have been part of projects that apply geomatics in environmental studies such as the semi-automatic delimitation of environmental management units and physical geographical landscape in Ticul, Yucatan

 🌊 Currently, I'm delving into my thesis research, which revolves around the implementation of artificial neural networks for the automated identification of coral colonies in the Mexican Caribbean coral reefs.

 ## How To Reach Me